make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   and then share their results with the community
 - Players get credit when they contribute to discoveries
-- It sounds like fun, but for now we are just going to focus on two very small pieces...
+- It sounds like fun, but for now we are just going to focus on two very small pieces
-- Players will need to view the planet from an orbiting satellite, so the two features relate to:
+- We will focus on two features which relate to viewing the planet from an orbiting satellite:
   1. Generating random-looking terrain on the planet
-  1. How we view the planet from space
+  1. Transitions between views of the planet from space

 # Feature: Generating points at random locations